sercankulcu/sercankulcu.github.io/_pencils/2026-08-04-electrographic-pencils.md

 The entire sequence could begin with graphite.

+## Where "Use a No. 2 Pencil" Came From

 This technology also explains the long cultural association between standardized tests and the No. 2 pencil.

 The connection is more complicated than the usual story.